CedricJoder/companion-module-visca-serial2ip/README.md

-# companion-module-generic-tcp-serial
+# companion-module-sony-visca-router
-Generic TCP to serial device bridge
+A module to route visca commands over multiple networks and serial ports